smartsupp/smartsupp-wordpress-plugin/tags/3.6/README.txt

 📊 **Unlock Insights**: Gain a deeper understanding of conversation dynamics, customer satisfaction, your team's performance, popular inquiries, and more.
 Uncover who's converting effortlessly and who may need your special attention.

-🔐GDPR compliant: We securely store your data in the European Union and comply with strict EU data protection laws.
+🔐 **GDPR compliant**: We securely store your data in the European Union and comply with strict EU data protection laws.

 == What can Smartsupp do? ==
 What awaits you with Smartsupp?
 Explore our list of key features that will elevate your customer service from ordinary to exceptional.